NHLI-Respiratory-Epi/Curation-Harmonisation/codelists/Codelists.md

   - **Codes that were regrouped**:
     - 'Chinese' was regrouped in _Ethnicity6_ as 'Asian' (previously 'Other')
-    - Scottish census 2011 distinguishes between 'Scottish' and 'Other British' thus the codes with the following descriptions were recoded to 'Scottish': _"scottish - ethnic category 2001 census", "white: scottish - scotland ethnic category 2011 census", "white scottish"_
+    - Scottish census 2011 distinguishes between 'Scottish' and 'Other British' thus the codes with the following descriptions were recoded to 'Scottish' in _EthnicityScot2011_: _"scottish - ethnic category 2001 census", "white: scottish - scotland ethnic category 2011 census", "white scottish"_
-    - Scottish census 2011 also distinguishes 'Polish' from the 'Other White' category thus the codes with the following descriptions were recoded to 'Polish': _"white: polish - scotland ethnic category 2011 census", "polish - ethnic category 2001 census"_
+    - Scottish census 2011 also distinguishes 'Polish' from the 'Other White' category thus the codes with the following descriptions were recoded to 'Polish' in _EthnicityScot2011_: _"white: polish - scotland ethnic category 2011 census", "polish - ethnic category 2001 census"_
     - To avoid listing out each nation's census 2011 mappings (see above), we have specified the change from the original codelist variable _eth16_ to our codelist variable _EthnicityEngWales2011_ below:

    | Code description(s) |     eth16    |	EthnicityEngWales2011	  |	Reason for change    |